kaizcodes/Pog_Engine/README.md

 ## Pog_Engine Installation:
-1.

 <img width="928" height="402" alt="{158D0DD9-B9C9-45C4-88EB-D38A4BdfdfDDEDDC}" src="https://github.com/udfdfser-attachments/assets/23095123-e483-407fgfg5-b655-a7499036f2ea" />

 Download ZIP

-2. Extract and store the files in ```Pog_Engine``` folder
+1. Extract ZIP and store the files in ```Pog_Engine``` folder
-3. Run installation.bat
+2. Run installation.bat
-4. Create shortcut from OrganizeVODAndFixSRT_py.bat (Right click -> Create shortcut)
+3. Create shortcut from OrganizeVODAndFixSRT_py.bat (Right click -> Create shortcut)
-5. Put this shortcut in your VOD folder
+4. Put this shortcut in your VOD folder

-Using:
+## How to use:

+If you have followed step by step, at this point everything SHOULD work.

 1. Drop your VOD.mp4 onto the shortcut
 2. Then run **6_RunAllSteps.bat**
 3. Watch it works